stallman-j/LaTekonomer/README.md

 2. You'll need a LaTex installation on your local machine.
    - If this is your first time with both LaTex and GitHub, I recommend going through Overleaf with the first option above.
 It allows you to collaborate easily and learn the ropes without worrying about figuring out all the installation nuances of LaTex or GitBash just yet.
    - If you really like the idea of having a local copy without needing the internet and you're willing to spend some time tinkering with the installation, then there are a lot of ways you can set up LaTex on your local machine.
         * I use Sublime Tools (a speedy text editor that's a lot like VisualStudio) with LaTexTools.
-You can follow the installation <a href = "https://latextools.readthedocs.io/en/latest/install/" > here </a>.
+You can follow the installation [here](https://latextools.readthedocs.io/en/latest/install).
         * As you're going through the guide, you might get into the question of which LaTex installation to download.
             - For Mac, you'll want to download Mactex.
             - For Windows, download MikTex if you want LaTex taking up a little less space on your machine.
 Remember to allow it to download packages on the fly, though, and allow it to add itself to your paths.
 Download TexLive if you never want to worry about a missing package or think about LaTex again once you've downloaded it, but are willing to devote some 5G of your computer storage to LaTex.
 If you're indifferent, go with TexLive.
 More people maintain it.